Español

 For medical questions, we encourage you to review our information with your doctor.

-Rhabdomyosarcoma (RMS) is not common, and at this time there are no widely recommended screening tests for these cancers.
-(Screening is testing for a disease such as cancer in people who don’t have any symptoms.)
+Rhabdomyosarcoma (RMS) is not common, and at this time there are no recommended screening tests for these cancers.
+Screening is testing for a disease such as cancer in people who do not have any symptoms.

-Families known to carry inherited conditions that raise the risk of RMS (listed in Risk Factors for Rhabdomyosarcoma) or that have several family members with cancer (particularly childhood cancers) should talk with their doctors about the possible need for more frequent checkups.
-It's not common for RMS to run in families, but close attention to possible early signs of cancer might help find it early, when treatment is most likely to be successful.
+Families known to carry inherited conditions that raise the risk of RMS (listed in Rhabdomyosarcoma Causes, Risk Factors, and Prevention) or that have several family members with cancer (particularly childhood cancers) should talk with their doctors about the possible need for more frequent checkups.
+It is not common for RMS to run in families, but close attention to possible early signs of cancer might help find it early.

 American Cancer Society medical information is copyrighted material.
 For reprint requests, please see our Content Usage Policy.